ashleykinard/ashleykinard.github.io/index.md

 ## The Career

-I am a **Technical Writer** specializing in **Docs-as-Code** methodologies and environments and **Developer Experience (DX)**.
-I bridge the gap between complex engineering requirements and user success by transforming raw technical specifications into intuitive, high-impact documentation.
+I'm a **Technical Writer** specializing in **Docs-as-Code** methods and environments and **Developer Experience (DX)**.
+I help connect complex engineering requirements to user success by translating raw, technical specifications into clear, impactful documentation.

-I thrive in Agile environments, leveraging Git-based workflows and API testing suites to ensure technical accuracy at scale.
+I work well in Agile environments, utilizing Git-based workflows and API testing to ensure technical accuracy.
 My goal is to reduce support overhead and accelerate developer onboarding through precision and clarity.

 <hr class="section-hr">